-• To present a new joint policy and procedures document covering the Council's activities under the Regulation of Investigatory Powers Act 2000.
+- To advise the Committee of a review of the joint policy and procedures covering the Council's activities under the Regulation of Investigatory Powers Act 2000 (RIPA). - To recommend minor amendments to the Joint RIPA Corporate Policy and Procedures.

 1 Report Details